International Mediation Institute

 Driving transparency and high competency standards in mediation, worldwide.

 Welcome to IMI.

 IMI is a non-profit initiative driving transparency and standards in mediation, worldwide.
 With the Vision of Professional Mediation Worldwide: Promoting Consensus and Access to Justice, we set and achieve high mediation standards, convene stakeholders and parties, promote understanding and adoption of mediation, and disseminate skills for parties, counsel, and mediators.

 The 2016-17 IMI Global Pound Conference consisted of 28 events over 22 countries.
-Click here to view comparative data and reports on the future of ADR and mediation worldwide.
+Click here to view comparative data and reports on the future of alternative dispute resolution and mediation worldwide.

 Mediation is negotiation facilitated by a trusted neutral person.

 The role of the neutral — the mediator — is to help those involved sort out their issues and arrive at a consensus.
 That might involve helping parties to finalise an agreement, resolve a dispute, develop effective communications, build or improve relationships, or all these things.
 Mediators do not take sides.
 Mediators are impartial and uphold party confidentiality.
 Learn more >